 Spleen Disease (Hemangiosarcoma, Hematoma)

 It is not uncommon for us to encounter problems with the spleen.
-Sometimes it just enlarges without any major problems, sometimes it twists on itself, sometimes it causes internal bleeding, and oftentimes it becomes cancerous.
-This page will emphasize cancer of the spleen, called hemangiosarcoma.
+Sometimes it just enlarges without any major problems, sometimes it twists on itself, sometimes it ruptures and causes internal bleeding, and sometimes it becomes cancerous.
+A rupturing spleen is called a hematoma.
+Cancer of the spleen is called hemangiosarcoma (abbreviated as HSA).

-In breeds that have a high incidence of splenic tumor we recommend yearly exams starting at 5 years of age, with radiographs and ultrasounds to catch this problem early before complications and spread, since the prognosis is poor in most cancerous spleens because they have already spread by the time of diagnosis.
+In breeds that have a high incidence of splenic cancer we recommend yearly exams starting at 5 years of age, with blood panels, radiographs and ultrasounds.
+This will enable us to catch this problem early before complications start and it spreads, since the prognosis is poor in most cancerous spleens because they have already spread by the time of diagnosis.

 We will use some medical terms regarding the spleen:

-- Extra medullary hematopoeisis – The making of red blood cells outside of the bone marrow
+- Extra medullary hematopoiesis – The making of red blood cells outside of the bone marrow

 - Reticuloendothelial system – in regards to the spleen, it is the system that recycles red blood cells